locationtech/jts/RELEASING.md

    git push
    ```

-   This is the commit that will form our GitHub release below.
+   This is the commit that will form the GitHub release below.

 ### Create Release Artifacts